-I’m not suited to it — I avoid conflict situations wherever possible.
+I’m not suited to an enforcement role — I avoid conflict situations wherever possible.
 But we all need the people who are prepared to deliver the unpalatable but important messages, and to take action against people who ignore environmental standards.

-In ‘Last Line of Defence’ Marie Brown identifies a number of issues related to compliance, monitoring and enforcement in New Zealand, including the work carried out by councils.
-Here are nine issues councils face, and some potential solutions.
+In ‘Last Line of Defence’ Marie Brown identifies a number of issues related to compliance monitoring and enforcement in New Zealand, including the work carried out by councils.
+Here are nine enforcement issues councils face, and some potential solutions.

 1. Different powers that apply under different legislation (bylaws are one example I have come across, where the enforcement powers are hugely variable).
 Here’s a link to my earlier blog about how bylaw enforcement powers vary from strict to toothless.